sanger-pathogens/seroba/README.md

     Other options:
       --noclean NOCLEAN  Do not clean up intermediate files (assemblies, ariba report)
+      --coverage COVERAGE  threshold for k-mer coverage of the reference sequence (default = 20)

 Summaries the output in one tsv file